ARA Almirante Irízar

-ARA Almirante Irízar is a large icebreaker of the Argentine Navy.
+ARA Almirante Irízar (Q-5) is a large icebreaker of the Argentine Navy.
 She was ordered from a shipyard in Finland in 1975.

-A fire broke out in her auxiliary generator compartment in 2007, putting her out of commission until April 2017.
+A fire broke out in her auxiliary generator compartment in 2007, putting her out of commission for a decade, until April 2017.

 Background

-The ship was named after Julián Irízar.
+The ship was named after Admiral Julián Irízar.
 In 1903, when he held the rank of Lieutenant, he commanded the Argentine corvette during a successful mission to rescue the Swedish Antarctic Expedition of Professor Otto Nordenskjöld, after the expedition had been trapped by the Antarctic winter.